|Monday – Friday||7.00am – 6:00pm|

 In veterinary medicine, euthanasia is a painless process that induces death.
 The vet makes an intravenous injection of concentrated anesthesia.
 The injection takes effect quickly.
 First the pet loses consciousness, then it stops breathing and its heart stops beating.

 Losing a pet is no different from losing any other family member.
-Pet owners often go through a common five-stage process of mourning for a pet.
+Pet owners often go through a common five-stage process of mourning after losing a pet.
 At first, you may feel numb with disbelief or deny the truth.
-Next you may feel a period of intense anger ― at your pet for dying, at your vet for not saving your pet, at yourself for some perceived failure, at people you care for or at the world.
+Next you may feel a period of intense anger ― at your pet for dying, at your vet for not saving your pet, at yourself for some perceived failure, at people you care for, or at the world.
 The pain of loss can be so overwhelming that anger funnels off some of the intensity of the emotions.
 In the third phase, people try to bargain to force away the reality.
-Next, as the reality sinks in, you may feel helpless, depressed and unable to do your regular activities.
+Next, as the reality sinks in, you may feel helpless, depressed, and unable to do your regular activities.
 Sadness and regret characterize this stage and you may need reassurance and comfort from others.
 Finally comes acceptance and an ability to make peace with the loss of your pet.

 Don’t be surprised by the range of emotions you experience when you lose your pet.
 Your reactions may seem strange or not make sense.
 There is no “right” way to grieve a loss of this magnitude.
 Be kind to yourself.
 Recognize that you will be fragile for a while.
 Give yourself time and space to learn to accept the situation and recover.
 Cry when you need to.
 Talk with others as much as you can.
 Be alone if that’s what you require.
 Do whatever allows you to express your grief.
 Don’t be surprised if other people don’t seem to understand.
 There are many support groups online and in person that can help you get through the grieving process if your support system doesn’t come through.